GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     Technical detail: There is a chicken-and-egg problem here, in that this document is giving instructions for how to verify itself.
 Any attacker that compromised this document could also compromise these instructions so that the verification (erroneously) passes.
-There's no way to prevent this, unless the reader is familiar with the document before the compromise and recognizes that the verification instructions have changed.
+There is no way to prevent this, unless the reader is familiar with the document before the compromise and recognizes that the verification instructions have changed.
 This is why a direct download link to the public key is not provided.
 If an attacker changed the link, it could very easily go unnoticed.